huntermm18/BYU-OIT-Technical-Project/README.md

 4. Navigate to the "Powershell" tab (or whichever tab corresponds to the environment you are using) and copy environmental variables
 5. Paste the Environmental Variables into your terminal or commandline

+* See offline option in 'Notes' for a version that doesn't connect to the database if needed

 ### Connect to VPN (No longer needed)

 1. Download the [GlobalProtect App](https://vpn.byu.edu/global-protect/getsoftwarepage.esp)